Does Home Insurance Cover Trampolines?

 1. 1

-Take photos of the trampoline, the injury, and the safety equipment in place (netting, padding, fence).
-Get contact information from witnesses and write down exactly what happened while details are fresh.
-This documentation strengthens your claim if the insurer questions whether you met safety requirements.
+Photograph the trampoline, the injury and any safety equipment in place (netting, padding, fence).
+Get witness contact information and write down exactly what happened while the details are fresh.
+This record is your primary defense if the insurer questions whether you met safety requirements.

 2. 2